-If the wheel nuts have chrome covers, remove them with special pliers equipped with plastic non-marring jaws.
+If the Wheel Nuts have chrome covers, remove them with special pliers equipped with plastic non-marring jaws.
 Place them in a container to prevent damage or loss.

-On aluminum wheels, place a plastic antiscuff guard over the wheel nuts and loosen the wheel nuts.
-On steel wheels, remove the wheel hubcap nuts if present and the wheel hubcap before loosening the wheel nuts.
-Place the wheel hubcap in safe location to prevent damage.
-Place the wheel and/or wheel hubcap nuts in a container to prevent contamination or loss.
+On steel wheels, remove the wheel hub cap nuts if present and the wheel hub cap before loosening the Wheel Nuts.
+Place the wheel hub cap in safe location to prevent damage.
+Place the wheel and/or wheel hub cap nuts in a container to prevent contamination or loss.